enfageorge/Google-WomenTechmaker-Scholarship-Resources/README.md

 A curation of Resources to help potensial scholarship aspirants answer questions like Why I should apply, how to apply and how I can put forward my best application.

+Taken from the official website:

+#### IMPORTANT NOTES

+-   In 2020, the Women Techmakers Scholars Program will only be open for year 1 and year 2 undergraduate students.
+-   WTMSP is primarily open for students studying in Mainland China, Hong Kong SAR, Macau SAR, Taiwan and India.
+-   For students from all other regions in Asia Pacific, across undergraduate, post graduate and PhD levels, we have a host of other programs at Google that better align to local market nuances and needs.
+So we request you all to sign up here for these programs: https://services.google.cn/fb/forms/keepintouchwithus/.

+#### To be eligible to apply to WTMSP, applicants must:

+-   Identify as female.
+-   Currently be enrolled at an accredited university for the 2020-2021 academic year.
+-   Currently be an undergrad / bachelors program student in year 1 or year 2 only.
+-   Be studying computer science, computer engineering or a closely related technical fields.
+-   Demonstrate a good academic record and passion for technology.
 ## Retreat Experiences

 To help you answer the why you should apply.